qtnc/swan/docs/stdlib.md

 - cbrt(n), sqrt(n): cubic and square root
 - ceil(n), floor(n), round(n), trunc(n): rounding functions
 - exp(n), log(n, [base]): exponential and logarithm

+## Format(fmt, ...) function
+The format string of the format(fmt, ...) function allow different syntaxes:

+- %1, %2, %3, ... or $1, $2, $3, ... or {1}, {2}, {3}, etc. take the nth argument, the first argument is number 1, not 0.
+- %key or $key or {key} looks up *key* in a map passed in last parameter of format
+- {n:fmt} or {key:fmt} formats the value according to the *fmt* format specified.

+The format *fmt* in {n:fmt} or {key:fmt} should be composed of zero, one or more format specifiers followed by a type indicator.
+The type indicator is the final character juste before the ending '}'.
+Only the {...} notation allow formatting options, % and $ don't.
+This fmt is obvious inspired from C printf family.

+The type indicator may be:

+- d, i, u, l: a decimal integer
+- x, x: an hexadecimal integer
+- o: an octal integer
+- g: a number with fixed precision
+- f: a number with a fixed number of decimals
+- e, E: a number in exponential notation
+- s: a string

+Depending on the type indicator, one or more of these format specifiers can be also specified.
+They can appear in any order as long as they are before the final type indicator:

+- '.n', where n is an integer: precision
+- '$n', where n is an integer: width
+- '0': pad with zeroes instead of spaces
+- '+': always show the sign
+- '#': use alternate notation; '0x' prefix for hexadecimal integers, or always show decimal part for numbers

+Given a number 123.45, here are some examples:

+- '.3g' => 123
+- '.4g' => 123.5
+- '.1f' => 123.5
+- '.2f' => 123.45
+- '.3f' => 123.450
+- '.4f' => 123.4500
+- 'e' => 1.2345e+02
+- 'd' => 123
+- 'x' => 7b
+- 'X' => 7B
+- '0$5X' => 0007B
+- '0$5#x' => 0x7b
+- '+d' => +123

 ## Reflection/metaclass functions
 This family of global functions is used to dynamically create classes, or access fields and global variables with their names.
 They may be disabled by configuration.